reines/db-table/README.md

     </dependency>

 ## License
-The DB Table library is released under the BSD 3-clause license.
+The DB Table library is released under the Apache license.